the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid

 `enums` - useful to model choice and keep track of state/can be declared outside of a contract

+`EIP` - (Ethereum Improvement Proposal) a formal proposal to alter some element of the Ethereum network

 `EOA` - Externally Owned Account; in general, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code